lucyjin3/HCIRA/README.txt

-# Project 1 Part 3: Offline/Test Recognition with $1
+# Project 1 Part 3: Offline / Test Recognition with $1

 ## Description
 This project implements the $1 algorithm from the $-family of gesture recognition algorithms.
 This will read in a gesture dataset from files, connect to existing $1 recognition methods, go over the gesture dataset to test the recognizer.
 This will output the result of the recognition tests to a log file.